Gary Fencik: Retirement

 Following his football career, Fencik has worked in the finance industry.
 Fencik worked with Wells Fargo and UBS before joining Adams Street Partners in 1995.
-He has also worked as a sports commentator, mainly on WGN radio where he was a color commentator on Bears radio broadcasts from 1990–1993.
+He has also worked as a sports commentator, mainly on WGN radio where he was a color commentator on Bears radio broadcasts from 1990 to 1993.
 During the 1988 NFL season he paired with James Brown as an NFL television commentator on CBS.

+During Fencik's final NFL season, he was widely speculated as a potential candidate in the then-upcoming 1987 Chicago mayoral election.
+Donald L. Totten (the chairman of the Cook County Republican Party) attempted to persuade Fencik to run as a Republican.
+When asked in September 1986 to describe his political ideology, Fencik remarked, "maybe an independent Republican."
+In a 2022 radio interview, Fencik said while he believes he would be able to impact positive change if he were to become mayor of Chicago, he currently held no intention of seeking that office.

+In October 2012, the Illinois Lottery Board unanimously voted to name Fencik as its chairman.

 Personal life

 Fencik and his wife Sandy have two children, Garrison and Evan.
 He is of Polish descent.